Larraine Cox

 My first session

 Our first session is a chance for us to get to know each other.
-I’ll listen carefully and ask some gentle questions to understand what’s brought you here and what you’re hoping for.
-You’re welcome to ask me questions too — it’s important you feel comfortable and informed from the start.
+I’ll listen carefully and ask gentle questions to understand what’s brought you here and what you hope to achieve.
+You’re welcome to ask me questions too - it’s important that you feel comfortable and informed from the start.

 There’s no pressure to have everything figured out.
 We’ll begin where you are and take things at your pace, in a safe and supportive space.

-• Or we can combine formats to suit you
+• Mix & match: We can combine formats to suit your needs.

-Once you’ve booked a session, I’ll send you a counselling agreement that outlines confidentiality, GDPR, and how we’ll work together.
-For couples or relationships both partners will need to agree.
+Once you’ve booked, I’ll send a counselling agreement outlining confidentiality, GDPR, and our working relationship.
+For couples or relationship work, both parties need to agree.
 You can sign this by email or in person.
+All emails to and from couples must include both.

-To confirm appointments and reduce no-shows, I work on a first-come, first-served basis and ask for payment in advance, usually within 24 hours of booking.
+To reduce administration time, payment is requested in advance, usually within 24 hours of booking, to confirm the booking.

-If you have any questions or would like to chat before booking, just get in touch — I’m happy to help.
+If you have any questions or would like to talk before booking, please get in touch - I’m happy to help.

 What I can help with